Jemsire/JemLives/README.md

 Images in Hytale UI use a **Group** with **Background: PatchStyle(TexturePath: "path")**.
 The path is relative to your plugin’s `Common/UI/Custom/` folder (same place as `.ui` files).

 1. **Add your image**
+   *Sadly .gif is not supported that I have found*

-   Put your PNG or GIF (e.g. `Essense.gif`) in `src/main/resources/Common/UI/Custom/Hud/` (or a subfolder).
+   Put your PNG (e.g. `Essense.png`) in `src/main/resources/Common/UI/Custom/Hud/` (or a subfolder).
 It will be bundled in the plugin JAR.

 2. **Reference it in the .ui file**
    In a `.ui` file, use: